deNBI/cloud-user-docs/wiki/security.md

 If you have detected a possible security problem with an instance, please contact the site administrators immediately and ask for support.
 They will to advise you on how to proceed.

-### Remote port access and Security Groups: Tips and best practices
+### Remote port access and Openstack Security Groups: Tips and best practices

 - Security groups are a firewall for your project.
 They determine which traffic from what sources can reach your instances, and which destinations your instances can reach.
 - **Egress**: Your instance **to** "internal and public destinations".
 Note that the _default_ security groups allows any outgoing traffic.
 If you want to improve security by filtering _egress_ traffic you need to remove the _default_ security group from your desired instances.